FICTION

 In summary, Aperture & Void is a culinary critique of dining itself.
 The dishes are brilliant in their cruelty but fail as food.
 It is an act of expensive, self-indulgent conceptual art.
 Unless you are looking to spend your entire paycheck proving the chef's cynical point about modern consumption, avoid the Void.
 Rating: 0.5/5 Stars (The perfect collapse of the pork cheek was at least a memorable scientific feat.)

 This work first appeared in The Radish on January 5, 2026.
-It won a Scholastic Gold Medal Writing Award and an American Voices Medal.
+It won a Scholastic Gold Medal Writing Award and an American Voices Award.
 It is part of my satirical “Restaurant Review” series.
 You can also read my reviews of The Fern & Fable and The Rusty Hubcap (all fictional establishments, just like Aperture & Void).
 Any resemblance to actual restaurants is purely coincidental.

 The Fifth Step